Robotron: 2084: Gameplay

-The protagonist (center) shoots the robots while dodging their attacks and attempting to rescue the human (top right).
+The player controls the protagonist (center) with two joysticks to shoot the robots while dodging their attacks and attempting to rescue the human (top right).
+Game statistics (score and player lives) are tracked in the top left corner.

 Robotron is a twin-stick shooter game in which the player controls the on-screen protagonist from a top-down perspective.
+The game uses a two-joystick control scheme; the left joystick controls the on-screen character's movement, while the right is used to fire the character's weapon in specific directions.
+Both joysticks allow for an input direction in one of eight ways.
 The game is set in the year 2084 in a fictional world where "Robotrons" have, after a robot uprising, eradicated most of the human race.
-The main protagonist is called "Robotron Hero" who is a super-powered genetic engineering error (or mutant) and attempts to save the last human family.
+The main protagonist is a super-powered genetically engineered mutant who attempts to save the last human family.

-The game uses a two-joystick control scheme; the left joystick controls the on-screen character's movement, while the right controls the direction the character's weapon fires.
-Both joysticks allow for an input direction in one of eight ways.
-Each level, referred to as a "wave", is a single screen populated with a large number of various enemy robots and obstacles; types range from invincible giants to robots that continually manufacture other robots that shoot the protagonist.
-Coming into contact with an enemy, projectile, or obstacle costs the player one life, but extra lives can be earned at certain point totals.
-Waves also include human family members who can be rescued to score additional points, but certain robots can either kill them or turn them into enemies.
+Each level, referred to as a "wave", is a single screen populated with a large number of various enemy robots and obstacles; types range from invincible giants to robots that manufacture other robots.
+Coming into contact with an enemy, projectile, or obstacle costs the player one life; more lives can be earned at certain point totals.
+Waves also include human family members, who can be rescued to score additional points, but certain robots can either kill them or transform them into enemies.
 Destroying all vulnerable robots allows the player to progress to the next wave; the cycle continues until all lives are lost.